 Take Σ of horizontal forces = 0

-Gives (absolute value) F2-4 = F1-2 = P (obvious intuitively but I am stressing the "non-intuitive" approach where signs of forces are concerned)
+Gives (absolute value): F2-4 = F1-2 = P (obvious intuitively but I am stressing a "non-intuitive" approach for signs of forces)

-We have already shown bar1-3 is in compression and bar2-3 has no load.
+We know bar1-3 is in compression and bar2-3 has no load.

 Take Σ of vertical forces = 0